-Background: In countries, such as Mozambique, where maternal r of mortality comes from the poor and vulnerable communities, wi with limited access to health care services.
-This study aimed to un during pregnancy, taking into account the underlying social, cultuappropriate care in Maputo and Gaza Provinces, southern Mozamb women of reproductive age, including pregnant women, as well a mothers and mothers-in-law), traditional healers, matrons, and prin without antenatal cards feared mistreatment during labour.
-Anten such as headaches, flu-like symptoms, body pain and backache.
-He abdominal pain as the only symptom requiring care and discoura in gestation.
-Health care providers for pregnant women often inclitraditional birth attendants, and community health workers.
-Althou discouraged during the antenatal period, they did provide services household-level decision-makers, matrons, community health work referral of pregnant women.
-The decision-making process may be d occurs in their absence, limited access to transport and money make thematically using NVivo 10.
+Results: Antenatal care was sought at the heath facility for the pu without antenatal cards feared mistreatment during labour.
+Antensuch as headaches, flu-like symptoms, body pain and backache.
+He abdominal pain as the only symptom requiring care and discourae in gestation.
+Health care providers for pregnant women often incli traditional birth attendants, and community health workers.
+Althou discouraged during the antenatal period, they did provide service household-level decision-makers, matrons, community health work referral of pregnant women.
+The decision-making process may be d occurs in their absence.
+Limited access to transport and money mak health fadility even more complex.